 Activities are integrated into School life through academic and pastoral streams, allowing students to share cross-cultural experiences and physical, psychological, emotional, social and spiritual challenges.

 The compulsory program sees experiences become progressively more remote and challenging.

-It begins in Year 2 with a camp on School grounds.
 Activities gradually become longer and more adventurous until the Year 10 self-led sea kayak journey in the remote East Kimberly region.

 Challenging activities seek to create independent, capable and environmentally aware young adults who can work as a group to overcome physical and mental challenges in remote environments.